Reading Period: May 24 - Present

 Link: https://www.goodreads.com/book/show/214290546-situational-awareness

 Probably the most thought-provoking book I have read in quite a few years.
 Leopold is clearly intelligent, and in general I share his outlook in broad strokes.
-I think he is too overconfident, as it seems fairly likely that scaling LLM architecture is not going to result in AGI.
+I think he is too overconfident, as many, many others claim that scaling LLM architecture is not going to result in AGI.
+Leopold seems to think it isn't even a question.
 I listed to a podcast recently with Francois Chollet, the creator of Keras, who insists that LLMs struggle to generalize regardless of scaling.
 Leopold strongly disagrees, without proof, and claims that AGI by 2027 is the most likely scenario.
 Leopold claims to be in the "inner circle" of AI capability development, and he that he knows everyone of importance in the AI race, or at least is separated by no more than one mutual connection.
 He sees his previous investing prowess (longing NVIDIA in 2023 and shorting the market before COVID) as proof of his ability to call events, and he leans on his one-year tenure at OpenAI on their superalignment team for insider credibility.
 Leopold was let go by OpenAI and is now starting his own investment fund, at the ripe age of 22.
-He is too brash and overconfident, to a degree that I think harms his greater points.
+He is too brash and overconfident in his writing, to a degree that I think harms his greater points.
 I don't trust someone who worked at an AI lab for a year when draws a straight line on a few data points and tells me that a curve is exponential, and I would guess that readers not ingrained in the same quirky social groups as Leopold won't buy many of his claims either.
 Personality quirks aside, what Leopold did with this book is extremely impressive.

 First off, I think he legitimately changed my opinion on a few things, especially his points about the importance of avoiding a close AI race between the US and China.
 Leopold states that "superintelligence is a matter of national security, and the United States must win."
 Also, he rightfully points out that AI research will be the first main target of automation.
 Once we get AGI, why waste time with any area of development in the world except AI research, if more AI research will make smarter models that have better judgement?
 In addition, Leopold find the idea of Silicon Valley CEOs deploying superintelligence as rightfully ridiculous, and has extremely insightful views on the competitive dynamics within geopolitics and how history will likely repeat itself.
 I find his views as innovative as they are terrifying, but I think he is more or less correct.
 He is also fearful of AI use by totalitarian regimes, as he states: